When cooked properly, Field Peas are full of flavor delicious unique to only themselves. Here are tips on how to cook them perfectly.

 - If foam develops, remove foam.

 - Boil for 2 minutes, then reduce heat.
-Cook for 15 to 20 minutes or until peas are perfectly tender, but not overcooked.
+Cook at a simmer for 25 to 30 minutes or until peas are perfectly tender, but not overcooked.

 - Taste for seasoning.